A groupoid rack and spatial surfaces: Diagrams of spatial surfaces

 A \textit{spatial surface} is a compact surface embedded in $S^{3} = \mathbb{R}^{3} \sqcup \left\{\infty\right\}$.
-In this paper, we assume the following. \begin{itemize} \item A spatial surface is oriented. \item Each component of a spatial surface has a non-empty boundary. \item A spatial surface has no disk components. \end{itemize}
+In this paper, we assume that (1) a spatial surface is oriented and that (2) each connected component of a spatial surface is neither a disk nor without boundaries.
 Two spatial surfaces are \textit{equivalent} if there exists an ambient isotopy of $S^{3}$ which sends one to the other.

 A \textit{spatial trivalent graph} is a finite trivalent graph embedded in $S^{3}$.
-In this paper, we assume that a trivalent graph may have loops, multi-edges and a spatial trivalent graph may have some \textit{$S^{1}$-components}, i.e., circles embedded in $S^{3}$.
-A spatial trivalent graph can be presented by a diagram in $S^{2} = \mathbb{R}^{2} \sqcup \left\{\infty\right\}$ as usual in knot theory.
+In this paper, we assume that a trivalent graph may have loops and multiple edges, and a spatial trivalent graph may have some \textit{$S^{1}$-components}, i.e., circles embedded in $S^{3}$.
+An $S^{1}$-component of a spatial trivalent graph is regarded as an edge of the spatial trivalent graph.
+A spatial trivalent graph can be presented by a diagram as usual in knot theory.
+In a diagram $D$ of a spatial trivalent graph $G$, an \textit{$S^{1}$-component of $D$} means a sub-diagram of $D$ which presents an $S^{1}$-component of $G$.

-We obtain a spatial surface $F$ from a spatial trivalent graph diagram $D$ by taking a regular neighborhood $N(D)$ of $D$ in $\mathbb{R}^{2}$ and giving the subset of $N(D)$ corresponding to the crossings of $D$ with over or under information induced from the information of the crossings of $D$.
-We give $F$ an orientation induced from the orientation of $\mathbb{R}^{2}$ (See Fig. \ref{fig construct spatial surface from spatial trivalent graph diagram}).
+Let $D$ be a diagram in $\mathbb{R}^{2}$ of a spatial trivalent graph.
+Consider a spatial surface $F(D)$ obtained from $D$ as shown in Fig.~\ref{fig construct spatial surface from spatial trivalent graph diagram}.
+More precisely, take a regular neighborhood $N(D)$ of $D$ in $\mathbb{R}^{2}$ and replace it locally around each crossing of $D$ with two bands in $\mathbb{R}^{3}$ as in the rightmost of the figure.
+Then we have a compact surface embedded in $\mathbb{R}^{3}$.
+Give an orientation to the surface which is induced from the orientation of $\mathbb{R}^{2}$.
+Considering this oriented surface to be in $S^3 = \mathbb{R}^{3} \cup \{ \infty \}$, we have a spatial surface.
+It is denoted by $F(D)$ and called a \textit{spatial surface obtained from $D$}.

-Then we say that $D$ represents the spatial surface $F$.
-Any spatial surface is equivalent to a spatial surface obtained by this way.
-A \textit{diagram} of a spatial surface $F$ means a spatial trivalent graph diagram which represents a spatial surface equivalent to $F$.
+Any spatial surface is equivalent to a spatial surface obtained along this way, cf.~\cite{Ishii-Matsuzaki-Murao2020,Matsuzaki2021}.

+A \textit{diagram} of a spatial surface $F$ means a diagram $D$ of a spatial trivalent graph such that $F(D)$ is equivalent to $F$.